 Numerical Order is the Key

 For one-off dates, like when filling out a form or something, you can use whatever date format makes sense.
 But when working with multiple dates, like with archived files, it’s always best to write numerical dates in descending order.
-Doing so preserves calendrical order and is infinitely scalable.
+Doing so preserves calendrical/chronological order and is infinitely scalable.
 To understand this, consider some examples.

 Putting the day first